retailcrm/woocommerce-module/src/readme.txt

 == Changelog ==
 = 4.8.15 =
-* Add export archive in CRM
+* Fix uploading archive in CRM using console script

 = 4.8.14 =
 * The method for determining the stock quantity has been optimized